Trump won places drowning in despair. Can he save them?

 Blodgett was born and raised in this county, where the logging economy collapsed decades ago, replaced by a simmering sense of injustice that outsiders took the lumber, built cities around the world and then left this place to decay when there was nothing more to take.
 The community sank into despair.
 Suicides increased, addiction took root.
 Blodgett is 59, and the rate at which people here die from drugs and alcohol has quadrupled in her lifetime.

-She thought opening an antiques and pawn shop on a downtown street bordered by petunias would be fun.
+She thought opening an antiques and pawn shop with her boyfriend on a downtown street bordered by petunias would be fun.
 Instead, she's confronted every day with her

 She keeps a bag of kibble behind the register.